rasmadeus/rcluster/README.md

-# rbarometer
+# rcluster

-RBarometer - a program platform
+RClsuter - a program platform